Shubhamsg1611/Spotify-SQL-Project/README.md

 ![Spotify Logo](https://open.spotifycdn.com/cdn/images/og-image.548bc4b7.png)

 ## Overview:
-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using SQL.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+This project involves analyzing a dataset of songs from Spotify using SQL.
+The goal is to gain insights into artists' performance, album statistics, song popularity, and user interactions such as views and likes.
+Key tasks include:

+- Retrieving the top-performing artists based on total views and likes.
+- Analyzing the distribution of albums and songs across various artists.
+- Identifying trends in song popularity over time.
+- Aggregating data to summarize artists' overall impact on the platform.

+This project demonstrates the use of SQL for data aggregation, filtering, and analysis to generate meaningful insights from music streaming data.

 ## Project Steps